cambridge-cares/TheWorldAvatar/Agents/NUSDavisWeatherStationAgent/README.md

 {"agentProperties":"NUSDavisWeatherStation_AGENTPROPERTIES","apiProperties":"NUSDavisWeatherStation_APIPROPERTIES","clientProperties":"NUSDavisWeatherStation_CLIENTPROPERTIES"}
 ```

-If the agent run successfully, you should see a JSON Object returned back that is similar to the one shown below.
+If the agent runs successfully, you should see a JSON Object returned back that is similar to the one shown below.
 ```
 {"Result":["Input agent object initialized.","Time series client object initialized.","API connector object initialized.","Retrieved 1 weather station reading.","Data updated with new readings from API.","Timeseries Data has been updated."]}
 ```